jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-01-webassembly-graphics-with-sdl.md

 Written in C, it is used by video playback software, emulators, and many popular games

-It is not full game engine, but rather a wrapper around OS-specific functions that software might need to access.
-It's purpose is to add abstraction and help developers target multiple platforms with one code base
+It is not a full game engine, but rather a wrapper around OS-specific functions that software might need to access.
+It's purpose is to add abstraction and help developers target multiple platforms from one code base

 SDL officially supports Windows, Mac OS X, Linux, iOS, and Android - with unofficial support for many other platforms